SURF-ML/ai4science-client/README.md

 - **`examples/run_bench_hf.py`** -- a GPU benchmark (`torch`, matrix
-  multiply timing, real device info), a HuggingFace sentiment-analysis pipeline (both declared via `dependencies=[...]` with `stream=True` so you can watch the install and run live), and a small resource-scoped job demonstrating explicit `resources=SlurmResourceConfig(...)`.
+  multiply timing, real device info), a HuggingFace sentiment-analysis pipeline (both declared via `dependencies=[...]` with `stream=True` so you can watch the install and run live), a small resource-scoped job demonstrating explicit `resources=SlurmResourceConfig(...)`, a filesystem test that writes/reads a CSV under `$HOME`, and an artifact test that uploads a local CSV via `artifacts=...` and reads it back inside the job.
 Verified against a real H100 node on Snellius.

 ```bash
 uv run python examples/run_bench_hf.py